MISSION AND VISION

 Mercy Support Services is built on the premise, “A Hand Up, Not a Hand Out," guiding individuals and families from a temporary crisis to permanent self-sufficiency.
 Using a care coaching approach, MSS steers clients to housing, shelter, training programs, food, child care and other resources within our internal programs and related available resources.

-Mercy's Self-sufficiency Housing is designed to assist displaced families in Clay County in receiving housing and support while on their journey to becoming self-sufficient.
-There are currently 7 properties with the need for many more as the program grows.
+Mercy's Self-Sufficiency Housing is designed to assist displaced families in Clay County in receiving housing and support while on their journey to becoming self-sufficient.

 With the ongoing limitations in available workforce housing in Clay County, the challenge is great.
 Mercy Support is committed to meeting these needs as well as providing an abundance of preventive resources throughout our community via our volunteer Care Coaches and collaborations.